 24. Roll your clothes

 This is an excellent way to save on space and also it means that most of the time your clothes aren’t too creased.
 Quite a few people forget to do this, but it can give you an extra half of a bag/case if you need it.
-Another handy thing to do, is to putting socks inside of any shoes you’re packing.
-Space is precious when traveling, so you want to try make as much room as possible, especially if you’re bringing stuff back form your trip.
+Another handy thing to do is to put socks inside of any shoes you’re packing.
+Space is precious when travelling, so you want to try to make as much room as possible, especially if you’re bringing stuff back from your trip.

 25. Bring a small bag

-26. Wear you heaviest clothes to fly in
+26. Wear your heaviest clothes to fly in

 27. Boost your immune system before you travel

-It is a good idea to try help your immune system as much as possible before traveling.
-There are a lot of germs that your body will not be acclimatised to in other countries, or even on flight.
-It is always rewarding to help your body adjust as much as possible.
-Things such as proactive yogurt drinks or even just natural yogurts can help, as well as certain fruits and honey.
-It pays off to strengthen your body, especially if you’re traveling to a country known for illness.
+It is a good idea to tr toy help your immune system as much as possible before travelling.
+There are a lot of germs that your body will not be acclimatised to in other countries, or even on the flight.
+It is always rewarding to help your body adjust as much as q.
+Things such as proactive yoghurt drinks or even just natural yoghurts can help, as well as certain fruits and honey.
+It pays off to strengthen your body, especially if you’re travelling to a country known for illness.